 He served on the Louisiana Republican state central committee for eight years.

-Having worked actively in politics for more than forty years, he has probably trained more political activists than any other conservative.
+Having worked actively in politics for more than fifty years, he has probably trained more political activists than any other conservative.
 Starting in the 1960s, he has trained thousands of people who have served on staff for conservative and Republican candidates in every state.

 Mr. Blackwell was Barry Goldwater’s youngest elected delegate to the 1964 Republican National Convention in San Francisco.

 He was a national convention Alternate Delegate for Ronald Reagan in 1968 and 1976, and a Ronald Reagan Delegate at the 1980 national convention.

 In 1980, he organized and oversaw the national youth effort for Ronald Reagan.

 He served as Special Assistant to the President on President Reagan’s White House Staff 1981-1984.